MQ-COMP1050/BananaCleaningDirector/README.md

 **-Samer-User Story:**
 The user controls a banana who must mop up colourful drink spills in a food court.
 The other bananas , are sad when the floors are dirty, when they are cleaned by the player, the other bananas smile.
 Players must react quickly, clicking on the newest spills before they spread too far.

 Acceptance Tests:

-The banana character is visible in a mall food court setting.

-Random spills of different colours appear over time.

-Clicking on a spill within 5 seconds cleans it and adds to the score.

-If left too long, the spill spreads and becomes uncleanable, reducing the banana’s health.

-The game ends when 3 spills are missed, triggering a failure screen with an option to try again.

-**-Samer-User Story:**
-The user controls a banana who must mop up colourful drink spills in a food court.
-Players must react quickly, clicking on the newest spills before they spread too far.

-Acceptance Tests: